-- For the quizzes and midterm/final exams, - students directly fail the course, even in the first offense. - For the take-home exams, - for the first time, all plagiarized submission owners receive 0 (zero), - the second time, the student fails the course automatically.
+- For the midterm/final examinations, - students directly fail the course, even in the first offense. - For the take-home exams, - for the first time, all plagiarized submission owners receive 0 (zero), - the second time, the student fails the course automatically.